cucumber/cucumber-jvm/cucumber-java/README.md

 ### Attaching logs, files and screenshots

-The `Scenario` object can also be used to attach log messages, files and screenshots to a test run.
+The `Scenario` object can be used to attach log messages, files and screenshots to a test run.
 When using the HTML formatter these will be included in the report.
 Providing a media type for attachments will help the HTML report render them nicely.
 See [@cucumber/react-components - Attachments](https://github.com/cucumber/react-components#attachments)